Apple Podcasts content guidelines

 - Creators cannot charge for content in Apple Podcasts if that content is available elsewhere for free at the same time in the same country or region.

-- Creators cannot offer benefits, such as ad-free listening or early access to new content, if those benefits are available elsewhere for free at the same time for listeners in the same country or region.
+- Creators cannot offer benefits, such as ad-free listening or early access to new content, if those benefits are available elsewhere for free at the same time for audiences in the same country or region.

 - Creators cannot offer ad-free listening as a benefit if they do not have ads in their free shows.